• About Us

 1. Activate the numeric keypad by tapping the Num Lock key.
 This keypad is usually situated on the right side of the Windows keyboard.

-2. Place the cursor where you want the symbol to be inserted.
+2. Place the insertion point or cursor where you want the symbol to be inserted.

 4. While holding down the Alt key, type the 0, 1, 4 and 9 keys on the numeric keypad one after the other.

-5. Confirm that the bullet point was inserted into your document or application.
+5. Release the Alt key and confirm that the bullet symbol was inserted into your document or application.

-How to Type a Bullet Point on Mac
+Type a Bullet Point on a Mac Keyboard

 Mac users can type the bullet point using the keyboard shortcut Option + 8.